Complex magnetic phase diagram with a small phase pocket in a three-dimensional frustrated magnet CuInCr$_{4}$S$_{8}$: Summary

 \section{Summary}

-In summary, we have revealed that the breathing pyrochlore magnet CuInCr$_{4}$S$_{8}$, whose magnetism is governed by the magnetic frustration and the SLC, exhibits an exotic $H$--$T$ phase diagram with a A-phase pocket.
-The appearance of A-phase is found to be associated with anomalous magnetostrictive and magnetocapacitive responses.
+In summary, we have revealed that the breathing pyrochlore magnet CuInCr$_{4}$S$_{8}$, whose magnetism is governed by the magnetic frustration and the SLC, exhibits an exotic $H$-$T$ phase diagram with an {\it A}-phase pocket.
+The appearance of {\it A} phase is found to be associated with anomalous magnetostrictive and magnetocapacitive responses.
 This suggests the manifestation of helimagnetism in contrast to the neighboring commensurate magnetic phases.
-Besides, the high-entropy nature is confirmed in the high-temperature side of A-phase.
+Besides, the high-entropy nature is confirmed in the high-temperature side of {\it A} phase.
 These features are reminiscent of the emergence of a thermal-fluctuations-driven multiple-$q$ phase such as the SkL.
-To the best of our knowledge, there have been no reports on the $H$--$T$ phase diagram dressed with the A-phase pocket in insulating frustrated magnets.
+To the best of our knowledge, there have been no reports on the $H$-$T$ phase diagram dressed with the {\it A}-phase pocket in insulating frustrated magnets.
 We believe that the present discovery will attract more interest in breathing pyrochlore systems as well as open up new avenues for exploring multiple-$q$ states.